 Along with wholesome meals, it’s extremely important to drink sufficient water, in order not to feel dizziness, fatigue and lethargy.
 It is best to drink every hour of trekking to stay hydrated.
 So sipping regularly is much better than drinking up the bottle at once.

 Keeping hydrated prevents from getting cramps, and the oxygen in the water compensates for the low oxygen level in high altitudes.
 But the point is that the amount of water we’ll need for our hike depends on our fitness level, the intensity of our journey, the weather, how long we are trekking, our sweat rate and our body.
-However, about a half liter of water per hour of moderate activity in moderate temperature is recommended.
+However, we recommend about a half liter of water per hour of moderate activity in moderate temperature.

 Wrapping it up: Avoids Following Items

 Better to avoid any food that includes high sugar level, junk foods, canned products (they have no essential nutrients), meat and chicken (they contain too much fat), cookies and candy products (they have no essential nutrients).
-There is a certain logic to it: our performance is affected by what we eat.
+There is a certain logic to it: What we eat would affect what we perform.